 Check About Us- Staff vacancies for more information

 Monthly Archives: F Y

-Experienced professional fundraiser sought: free vegetarian board and lodging in exchange for your work helping to relaunch “Friends of Sunseed” as a Donor/activist network.
+Experienced professional fundraiser sought: we need help to launch “Friends of Sunseed” as a Donor and Activist network.
 Do you have a successful track record of fundraising and marketing, developing networks of monthly donors?
-Can you use your own initiative to develop a funding base for Sunseed, with a very limited budget and limited access to office and other resources?
-This volunteer staff role includes generic job responsibilities that are detailed in the Assistant role (see http://www.sunseed.org.uk/staff-vacancies/assistants)
+Can you use your own initiative to develop a funding base for Sunseed?
+This work may include other fundraising initiatives, such as applying for European grants, sponsorship and other income-generating ideas.
+If you are interested in this work, contact Jyoti at Sunseed[at]Sunseed.org.uk

 The Introduction to Permaculture Course run by Kirsty was fun, thought-provoking and inspiring.
 Permaculture combines three main aspects: an ethical framework; understanding of how nature works; and a design approach in order to create sustainable, productive and healthy systems.
 Aimed at both at those new to the philosophy and others wanting a re-cap, it was also a chance for those involved to experience life at Sunseed.
 Through a mix of lectures, documentaries, games and practical design work, we learnt the basics of permaculture, how it is applied through the principles and the application of the design steps in practice.

 Martin gave an enlightening talk on the Permaculture of Money: focusing on the current monetary system; its origins and workings; its damaging impacts; and finally ethical, localised and more sustainable initiatives and alternatives (for example LETs systems, Positive Money Campaign, Credit Unions, Time Banks, Ethical Banking and Peer-to-Peer lending) for economic reform.